 What type of practice is this?

-It is an international concierge health practice where you pay directly for your physician’s services.
+Alternity Healthcare is an international concierge health practice where you contract and pay directly for your physician’s services.
 Our philosophy is simple; we limit the number of patients in the practice in order to deliver a more personalized experience.
 We perform advanced screenings and diagnostics combined with personalized coaching to develop your customized High Performance plan.
-Dr. Ebanks and the medical team use scientifically proven methods to improve your health, your life and your longevity.
+Dr. Ebanks and the medical team use scientifically proven methods to transform your health, your life and improve your longevity.
 See Medicine As It Should Be

 What type of doctor is Dr. Ebanks?